stonasss/stonasss/README.md

 ### 📖 A little more about myself

 <p></br>I was born in Itaboraí, state of Rio de Janeiro in Brazil, however, at the age of one, I moved to the US (Florida, to be specific) with my family.
-My first language, therefore, is English, and I studied there from pre-school to 3rd grade, and returned to Brazil at age 9.
+My first language, therefore, is English, and I studied there from preschool to 3rd grade, and returned to Brazil at age 9.

 Since returning, I haven't left the state of Rio de Janeiro, but have moved several times between cities, including Itaboraí, Volta Redonda and the city of Rio de Janeiro.